 For the Peanut Butter Frosting

-- Make the blondies.
-Add the almonds to a food processor and mix until broken down into a course flour.
-It’s okay if there are still some larger pieces left behind they should be mostly broken down.
+- Blend the Almonds: Add the almonds to a food processor and blend until broken down into a grainy flour.
+It’s ok if there are some larger pieces left behind they should be mostly broken down.

-- Add the dates, peanut butter, maple syrup and sea salt and mix until it forms a thick, sticky dough you can squeeze together into a little ball between your fingers.
+- Blend the Blondies: Add the dates, peanut butter, maple syrup and sea salt and mix until it forms a thick, sticky dough you can squeeze together into a little ball between your fingers.

-- Spread the frosting evenly over the blondies then place back in the freezer for 3 hours to set.
+- Frost Blondies: Spread the frosting evenly over the blondies in the pan and place back in the freezer for 1-2 hours to firm.

 - Serving Size: 1